dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1024: Children are unique individuals deserving consideration.
+### T1024: Children have their own thoughts and experiences.

 |Support|
 |---|